What is the Fair Labor Standards Act?

 The FLSA provides that the employee’s primary job must involve certain types of work to meet the test for an executive, professional, or administrative exemption from the overtime rules.
 The rules are complex, but please refer to the DOL Wage and Hour Fact Sheet #17A for additional details about these exemptions: https://www.dol.gov/whd/overtime/fs17a_overview.htm

 The Office of Human Resources at William & Mary determines whether an employee meets the executive, professional or administrative exemption test.

-If the duties test is not met, the employee must receive overtime for hours worked in excess of 40 hours in a workweek, even if the employee earns in excess of $47,476.
+If the duties test is not met, the employee must receive overtime for hours worked in excess of 40 hours in a workweek.

-If a 9-month employee earns at least $35,607 but less than $47,476, is this employee subject to the minimum salary threshold and the new overtime rules?
+If a 9-month employee earns less than $35,568, is this employee subject to the minimum salary threshold and the new overtime rules?

 No, it is permissible to annualize the salary for an employee who only works for a part of the year.
-As long as the annualized salary is $47,476 or greater, as it is in this case, the employee does not have to meet the new salary threshold test and is not required to be paid overtime.
+As long as the annualized salary is $35,568 or greater, the employee does not have to meet the new salary threshold test and is not required to be paid overtime.

 Yes, there are some limited jobs in higher education that are not subject to the new rules and that will therefore continue to be exempt from the overtime rules:

 - Teachers are not subject to the salary threshold test.
 Therefore, an employee who qualifies as a “teacher” can earn less than $35,568 and not receive overtime.